 The Group Text Social Scene

-“In comparison to other forms of social media, texting is pretty safe, but that doesn’t mean parents should back off entirely,” says Phyllis Fagell, licensed clinical professional counselor at Washington, D.C.-based Sheridan School and author of the forthcoming Middle School Matters.
+“In comparison to other forms of social media, texting is pretty safe, but that doesn’t mean parents should back off entirely,” says Phyllis Fagell, licensed clinical professional counselor at Washington, D.C.-based Sheridan School and author of Middle School Matters.
 “Middle schoolers are doing the same stuff in text chains that they’re doing in the cafeteria, a sleepover, or in the hallways.
 They may be trading gossip for status or making someone else feel crappy—or they may be making plans or talking about a soccer game.”

 Texting now occupies a key place in the middle school social scene, and Fagell cautions against completely banning it to protect kids.
 “At an age when kids are asserting their place in the pack and figuring out their identity, they’re going to try out some mean behaviors,” she says.
 “But they’re going to do that in person too, and if you don’t let them text, they’re going to feel socially isolated.
 And texting isn’t just a vehicle for gossip or cruelty—it’s often used to lift each other up or check in about homework.”

-When Texts Turn Ugly
+When Group Texts Turn Ugly

 What’s a parent to do when a group text goes off the rails?
 Whether it’s your kid or someone else’s who has made mistakes, consider this an opportunity to teach your tween how to handle this and other tricky social situations.